Adding filters

 Filter translations

 Filter labels, values, and groups can be translated into your store's other supported languages.
-You can translate content with translations apps like Shopify's Translate & Adapt app.
+You can translate content with translation apps such as the Shopify Translate & Adapt.

 When there isn't translated content for filters, the store's default language is used.